IgorDouven/COVID.jl/README.md

 Here, `N`, `λ`, and `hhs` are used to set up an Erd&ouml;s-R&eacute;nyi graph.
 One can easily change this by going into the source code, in particular the file `COVID_FNCS.jl`, and changing the function `create_model`.
 The package `LightGraphs.jl` offers several alternatives to an Erd&ouml;s-R&eacute;nyi graph, which can be plugged into the said function.

-To let a model update for, say, 100 days, assuming that the probability that agents will stay home on any given day rather than visit one of their contacts equals .4, use
+To let a model update for 100 days, assuming that the probability that agents will stay home on any given day rather than visit one of their contacts equals .4, use
 ```julia
 res = run_model(params, .4, 100)
 ```